dallin-christensen/react-img-markup/README.md

 - `deletePath` (func) - pass a path id to delete desired path: `deletePath(id)`.
 - `save` (func) - saves the image with the markup.
 Will pass the uri to `onSave` when this function is called.
 - `activePathId` (string) - state.
 The id of `activePath`.
+- `imgMarkupModifiers` (obj) - react `ref`.
+Assign this `ref` to an element that wraps your modification elements to not lose the selected state when changing shape/text settings.

+&nbsp;
 ### Contributions appreciated!

 ```